azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

 You'll need an Azure subscription.
 You can get one free through [Visual Studio Dev Essentials](https://visualstudio.microsoft.com/dev-essentials/).

-## Create an Azure Kubernetes cluster to host a container
+## Create an AKS to host your app

 1. Sign into Azure at [https://portal.azure.com](https://portal.azure.com).

 2. In the Azure Portal, choose **Create a resource**, **New**, **Containers**, then choose **Kubernetes Service**.

-3. Select or create a new Resource Group, enter name for your new Kubernetes cluster and DNS name prefix
+3. Select or create a new Resource Group, enter name for your new Kubernetes Service cluster and DNS name prefix

    ![Creating the Web App for Containers](_img/create-aks-cluster.png)